 Step 2: Perform a Deep Dive into Payor Contracts

-After initially analyzing each payor contract, it should be somewhat clear which payors provide more attractive terms.
+After analyzing each payor contract, it should be somewhat clear which payors provide more attractive terms.
 However, payor contracts contain underlying complexities that must be investigated before evaluating the overall suitability of the contract for a provider.

 Why?
 To protect revenue from potential pitfalls and enhance contract management, it is necessary to achieve a complete understanding of the clauses and requirements embedded.

 Read through each contract and identify the following clauses, assuming they are present:

 Unilateral Amendments – This clause enables payors to change contract terms at will, including payment rates, requirements, network participation, and contract language.

 Reimbursement – These policies are not always included in contracts but must be identified.
 If you cannot find the reimbursement policy within a given contract you will need to contact the payor and ask for a review.

 Network Requirements – These clauses will list eligible provider organizations along with the requirements to be part of a given network.
 Payors tend to change these requirements often, which could potentially eliminate a provider from a network and effectively decrease the provider’s number of eligible patients.